 Some women are able to stop their HRT suddenly prior to going on to their new regime, but in the main these are women who have not previously had severe symptoms, or are using it for bone protection.

 Those who have had symptoms would be best advised to come off slowly, cutting tablets in half, then spacing them out, according to how they feel.

 With patches you can then put a waterproof plaster between your skin and the patch to leave only a small part of the patch in direct contact with the skin so it is absorbing less hormone.

 If necessary, it is possible to use the bioidentical progesterone together with the synthetic progestin for a month or so.
 The two forms act on the same cell receptors, so the natural form will not exert its full effect while this is done, but stores will build up in the body and help to prevent ‘rebound’ symptoms occurring when the progestin is stopped.

-Once the situation is stable, attention can then be given to reducing or replacing the estrogen component.
-As natural bioidentical progesterone can be converted into estrogen in the body, this may be an added source, and women who have been deficient in progesterone may also not need always additional estrogen as the adrenals and fat cells continue to produce it as their ovarian function declines.
+Once the situation is stable, attention can then be given to reducing or replacing the oestrogen component.
+As natural bioidentical progesterone can be converted into oestrogen in the body, this may be an added source, and women who have been deficient in progesterone may also not need always additional oestrogen as the adrenals and fat cells continue to produce it as their ovarian function declines.

 If needed, supplementation can be considered in the form of natural oestrogen cream, or a bioidentical combination cream such as 20-1, containing both progesterone and oestrogen.

 You could also consider adding phytoestrogens, supported by Vitamin E, omega fatty acids and a regime of bone support, which will have received a positive boost with the addition of progesterone itself.